Find Affordable College Courses

 The average amount in student loans that finance majors at Suffolk take out while working on their Bachelor's Degree is $25,874.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $474.

-Southern New Hampshire University ranked #9 on this year’s Most Popular Finance & Financial Management Bachelor’s Degree Schools in the New England Region list.
-Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit college with a fairly large student population.
+With a ranking of #9, Southern New Hampshire University did quite well on this year’s most popular schools for finance and financial management students working on their bachelor’s degree.
+Located in the suburb of Manchester, SNHU is a private not-for-profit school with a fairly large student population.

 Women make up 48% of the finance majors at the school.